 E. Other Parties.
 In accordance with Order

 8020.11, other parties outside the NTSB and the FAA

 may participate in the investigation of an accident.
 It is important that all personnel involved with the accident investigation be aware of the other parties and their teams in order to establish

 communication channels for obtaining and exchanging information.

-of the Office of Accident Investigation and Prevention.
-Among AVP’s responsibilities are those for accident
+F. Responsibility for Accident Investigation.
+Among the Office of Accident Investigation and Prevention’s (AVP) responsibilities are those for accident

-the analysis of accident/incident trends, managing NTSB and FAA Safety Recommendation
+and incident investigations, special accident/incident investigations and analyses, the analysis of accident/incident trends, managing NTSB and FAA Safety Recommendation

 Programs, and establishing FAA accident and incident investigation policy.